mintpancake/ikyc/README.md

 * Start `Qt Designer` (normally located at `%INSTALL_PATH%\anaconda3\envs\3278\Lib\site-packages\qt5_applications\Qt\bin\designer.exe`).
 * Rename every added `QObject` for future identification.
 * Customize styles with `styleSheet` under the `QWidget` property.
-* Note that relative paths used in `styleSheet` does not take effect in `Qt Designer` but essentially works fine.
+* Notice that relative paths used in `styleSheet` do not take effect in `Qt Designer` but essentially work fine.
 #### Color policy
 * Themes:
   * `#8be5fd`